Yuri Chesnokov (volleyball)

 Chesnokov was a two-time world champion, having won gold at the 1960 and the 1962 competitions.
-In 1964 he was part of the Soviet team which won the gold medal in the Olympic tournament.
+In 1964, he was part of the Soviet team which won the gold medal in the Olympic tournament.
 He played eight matches.
 After his active career, he coached the Soviet team at the 1972 and 1976 Olympics, and later served as a FIVB vice-president for many years.
-In 2000 he was inducted into the Volleyball Hall of Fame.
+In 2000, he was inducted into the International Volleyball Hall of Fame.